dancannotcode/conDANtioning-Tracker/README.md

 ## Contributors
 List all contributors involved in the project:
-* [Daniel Ortega Jr](https://github.com/dancannotcode) - Responsible for getting various bits of data to save to the firebase as well as make the enemies spawn on the clicking tab.
+* [Daniel Ortega Jr](https://github.com/dancannotcode) - Responsible for the CSS styling as well as the backend data handling for the users entries and weight history.

 ## Contact
 Feel free to reach out for collaboration, feedback, or questions.